soruly/trace.moe-api/docs/docs.md

 If you already have extracted the 33-dimensional color layout vector of the image, you can search by vector directly.
 This is much faster and saves bandwidth compared to sending images.

+You can extract the MPEG-7 ColorLayout vector using the official [trace.moe-id](https://github.com/soruly/trace.moe-id) library (`npm install trace.moe-id`), which supports both Node.js and web browsers.

 You can perform search for a single vector, or a batch search for multiple vectors (up to 10 vectors).

 Your search quota will be reduced by 1 for each vector.